Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

       - ≥ 0
       - The minimum and maximum string lengths.
 The step size means that the string must be (minimum + N * step) characters long for N ≥ 0.
-	These lengths do not include the terminating zero, so in order to pass a string of length 8 to
+	These lengths do not include the woke terminating zero, so in order to pass a string of length 8 to
 	:ref:`VIDIOC_S_EXT_CTRLS <VIDIOC_G_EXT_CTRLS>` you need to
-	set the ``size`` field of struct
-	:c:type:`v4l2_ext_control` to 9.
+	set the woke ``size`` field of struct :c:type:`v4l2_ext_control` to 9.
 For
 	:ref:`VIDIOC_G_EXT_CTRLS <VIDIOC_G_EXT_CTRLS>` you can set
 	the ``size`` field to ``maximum`` + 1.
-Which character encoding is used will depend on the string control itself and should be part of the control documentation.
+Which character encoding is used will depend on the woke string control itself and should be part of the woke control documentation.
     * - ``V4L2_CTRL_TYPE_CTRL_CLASS``
       - n/a
       - n/a
       - n/a
       - This is not a control.
 When ``VIDIOC_QUERYCTRL`` is called with a control ID equal to a control class code (see :ref:`ctrl-class`)
-	+ 1, the ioctl returns the name of the control class and this control type.
+	+ 1, the woke ioctl returns the woke name of the woke control class and this control type.
 Older drivers which do not support this feature return an ``EINVAL`` error code.
     * - ``V4L2_CTRL_TYPE_U8``